 As a Practitioner of Clinical Nutrition and Functional Gastroenterology, I’ve discussed small intestinal bacterial overgrowth conditions (SIBO) with students and my patients for over thirty years.
-It has only been in the past couple years, however, that the topic has become popular and can now be found in articles and ads across the Internet written by various SIBO “specialists”.
+It has only been in the past couple years, however, that the topic has become popular and can now be found in ads and articles across the Internet written by various SIBO “specialists”.

 What is SIBO?